 > Dehydroepiandrosterone (DHEA) is made primarily by the ovaries and adrenal gland, but the skin and brain contribute.
 DHEA is the most abundant circulating hormone, and protects against stress effects, and supports libido, motivation, immune health, sleep, and mental clarity.
 DHEA can be converted into oestrogens and testosterone in fat, muscle, bone, and liver tissue.

-Simply put, the menstrual cycle is regulated by the hypothalamic-pituitary-gonadal (HPG) axis.
+Simply put, the menstrual cycle is regulated by the hypothalamic-pituitary-gonadal (HPG) axis and the hormone, leptin.
 In the brain, the hypothalamus releases gonadotropin-releasing hormone (GnRH) into the anterior pituitary leading to the production and secretion of the gonadotropins, including luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 LH and FSH act on the female gonads (ovaries) to stimulate ovulation (LH) and the conversion of androgens in the ovaries to estradiol (FSH).

 Incidentally, both men and women produce the same hormones but their production sites, tissue and blood concentrations, and interactions with organ systems are different.